Purchase Agreement Template: Everything You Need to Know

 Determining Payment Details

 In a service contract, you'll need to determine a cost plan.
-Fees can come in the following forms, among others:
+Fees can be paid in the following forms, among others:

 - Certified check